Do Rabbis Love Money?

 "Who do they think they are to question my integrity," we would expect Moses to think to himself.
 "I gave my life for these rebels, when G-d wanted to destroy them.
 After all, it was G-d Himself who appointed me to my present position, against my will (7).
 How dare they challenge my honesty?"

 These feelings would be understandable.
 Yet, astonishingly, without even being asked or instructed to do so, Moses, in total humility, stands up and gives an accounting for every last penny that came into his hands.

-One of the great Halachik authorities, Rabbi Joel Sirkish (1561-1640), known as the "Bach," derives a law from this episode (7): Even the most beloved and believable collectors of charity are obliged to give a detailed account to the community of the destination of every cent they collected for charity.
+One of the great Halachik authorities, the Rabbi of Cracow, Rabbi Joel Sirkish (1561-1640), known as the "Bach" (the acronym of the name of his commentary on the Tur -- "Bayis Chadash," a new home) derives a law from this episode (7): Even the most beloved and believable collectors of charity are obliged to give a detailed account to the community of the destination of every cent they collected for charity.
 Nobody, writes the Bach, could be trusted more than Moses, the man whom G-d Himself trusted.
 Yet even he felt compelled to give an accounting of all the contributions.

 An interesting historical note: The Bach was extremely wealthy.
 He was the Rabbi of Cracow and he lent the community enormous sums of money.
 He fed and supported many of his students, distributing enormous sums for charity.